Temporal Straightening for Latent Planning: Data and Environments

 \subsection{PointMaze (UMaze and Medium-Maze)}

 This is a 2D navigation environment based on the MuJoCo physics engine~\citep{fu2020d4rl}.
 We experiment on the ``UMaze'' and ``Medium-Maze'' here and plan to test other maze setups in future work.
 The task is to navigate from a start position to a target position, given start and target images.
-Unlike the previous 'Wall' environment, the agent's dynamics are governed by realistic physical properties such as velocity, acceleration, and inertia.
+Unlike the previous ``Wall'' environment, this dynamics is governed by realistic physical properties such as velocity, acceleration, and inertia.
 The action space consists of forces applied along the x and y axes.
 For training, we follow \citet{dinowm} to generate a dataset of 2,000 trajectories for UMaze and 4,000 for Medium-Maze, each 100 time steps long.
 We train for 20 epochs.